diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 ### Normalization

-Different versions of the rendered HTML and ProseMirror JSON can vary for a number of reasons.
-There are not only differences in styling or HTML structure, but the values of attributes or nodes may vary across different test runs or environments as well.
-Here's some examples:
+Versions of the rendered HTML and ProseMirror JSON can vary for a number of reasons.
+Differences in styling or HTML structure can occur, but the values of attributes or nodes may also vary across different test runs or environments.
+For example:

 1. Database record identifiers
 1. Namespace or project identifiers